SenseStageTeam/sensestage_documentation/_minibee/connecting-a-minibee-for-the-first-time.md

 # Configuring the minibee

 The software has created a new configuration file in the directory from which you started the software.
 In our example the file has the name `newconfig_2017_Jan_19_18-03-55.xml`.
 The filename is automatically generated from the date and time of the computer.
-If you open the file, it will look like this:
+If you open the file with a plain text editor, it will look like this:

+> *give suggestions for programs to open the file with on different platforms!*

+> On Linux use a plain text editor like MousePad, gedit or kwrite for reading the file.

 ```